Eco-engineers of sustainable developments

 Tell us your story – how did you get here?

-Growing up in Bali in the 80s and 90s, we were blessed by the island’s beauty; a natural playground that swept from the fisherman-lined shores, through spanning rice terraces, up to the holy heights of Mount Agung.
+Growing up in Bali in the 80s and 90s, we were blessed by the island’s beauty; a natural playground that swept from the fisherman-lined shores, spanning rice terraces, up to the holy heights of Mount Agung.

-After completing university studies and working in Europe, we (Maitri and Nino) returned to Bali in 2013, back to a home that we did not entirely recognise.
+After completing University and working in Europe, we (Maitri and Nino) returned to Bali in 2013, back to a home that we did not entirely recognise.
 Mass tourism had spread across the island, with development and urbanisation swallowing the quiet coastlines and rice fields that used to be cornerstones of our childhood.
 It was just as Joni Mitchell said, “they paved paradise and put up a parking lot”.

 Between 2005 and 2010, tourism numbers in Bali had doubled, and by 2014, they tripled.
 It was clear that Bali had allowed mass tourism through its doors, but local infrastructure and government policies were unprepared.
 Bali had surpassed its carrying capacity.
 The environment and local communities were under immense pressure.